-California Administrative Code 20714(a)(2) defines "vocation" as a trade, a religious calling, or the work upon which a person, in most but not all cases, relies for his or her livelihood and spends a major portion of his or her time.
+California Code of Regulations §20714(a)(2) defines "vocation" as a trade, a religious calling, or the work upon which a person, in most but not all cases, relies for his or her livelihood and spends a major portion of his or her time.

-4. Definition for "Occupation"
+3. Definition for "Occupation"

-California Administrative Code §20714(a)(3) defines "occupation" as the employment in which one regularly engages or follows as the means of making a livelihood.
+California Code of Regulations §20714(a)(3) defines "occupation" means the employment in which one regularly engages or follows as the means of making a livelihood.